burlinson/AI/_posts/2025-08-17-Core-Components-Of-AI-Platfroms.md

 Increasingly, AI platforms are also incorporating agents: Models that can take autonomous actions within defined guidelines.

-AI platforms are accelerating toward new architectures, powered by every more powerful compute power.
+AI platforms are accelerating toward new architectures, powered by ever more powerful compute power.
 Retrieval spanning every modality, continuous knowledge updates, and neural networks that fuse reasoning, memory, and planning into a single adaptive system.

 The next generation of AI won’t just generate answers, it will stay current, interpret the events in the world in real time, and operate as a proactive partner in decision making.